dvthomas01/final_project/README.md

 MR_1_jetson_main.py

-Once the jetson is running, turning on motor poer (green button on motor chassis) will make the robot start moving and following the Jetson's commands.
+Once the jetson is running, turning on motor power (green button on motor chassis) will make the robot start moving and following the Jetson's commands.